gibbok/notes-web-vitals/README.md

 Use it:
 - During development
-- Provide only lab data
+- It provides only lab data

 ### CrUX